 - You want to remove rows from a table without activating the table’s after delete trigger.

-Keep in mind that TRUNCATE will lock the table, so obviously don’t use this command on a table being shared by many concurrent users.
+Keep in mind that TRUNCATE locks the table, so obviously don’t use this command on a table being shared by many concurrent users.

 When to use the DELETE command